shinathan/QSExtended/README.md

 Simplifications:
 * SignalsEvents are removed.
 The Strategy now directly sends OrderEvents to the Broker.
 * Also, the Portfolio code is drastically simplified.
 There are now 2 groups of values: positions and holdings (USD value).
 The first always changes with fills while the holdings can be updated when necessary (e.g. end of day).
-* ExecutionHandler is named to Broker.
+* ExecutionHandler is renamed to Broker.
 * Order and Fills now are more consistent with eachother.
 Quantity is always positive for both.
 And a lot of functions have been renamed and removed unless strictly necessary.